 Given the challenges of traditional data collection efforts during the pandemic, this dashboard offers relevant early indication of impacts on the disruption of essential services.

 The current version presents highlights from 159 countries as of late August 2020.
-The next update will take place in Q4 (end November) of 2020.
+The next update will take place in Q1 2021 (approximately March 2021)

 To download the country-specific dataset click here.